CarryMartes/project/README.md

 ## Goals

 ## Technologies
-In our project we use **Laravel**, **VueJS**
+In our project we use **Django**, **React JS**

 ## Pages / Activities
 We will have following pages:
-- Latest posts of friends
+- Statistics
-- Posts from location of user
+- List of users
-- Take a photo page
+- Profile
-- Personal page
+- Grading
 - Settings page

 ## Goals
-* What is the purpose of this project?
+* Integration git system to project
-* What are the problems it will solve?
+* Track every user git history
 * How will it streamline or improve the current process or facilitate a new process?
-* What is the product vision?
+* Very useful for tutor to track and see statistics about students

 ## User Personas
 *Write description of user personas here*